salesforcecli/plugin-packaging/messages/package_convert.md

 # summary

-Create a second-generation package version from a first-generation package.
+Convert a managed-release first-generation managed package into a second-generation managed package.

 # description

-The package convert creates a new package in the Dev Hub if one does not already exist for the specified first-generation package.

-It then creates a new package version in the Dev Hub with contents based on the specified first-generation package.

-By default, the latest released non-patch version from the specified first-generation package will be converted.
-Use --patch-version to override the default.
-Read more about --patch-version option in help
+The package conversion command automatically selects the latest released major.minor first-generation managed package version, and converts it into a second-generation managed package version.

+Use --patch-version to specify a released patch version.

 To retrieve details about a package version create request, including status and package version ID (04t), run "<%= config.bin %> package version create report -i 08c...".

-We recommend specifying the --installation-key to protect the contents of your package and to prevent unauthorized installation of your package.
+To protect the contents of your package and to prevent unauthorized installation of your package, specify the --installation-key flag.

 To list package version creation requests in the org, run "<%= config.bin %> package version create list".

 # examples

-- Create a second-generation package version from the first-generation package with the specified ID and give it the installation key "password123"; uses your default Dev Hub org:
+- Create a second-generation managed package version from the first-generation managed package with the specified ID and give it the installation key "password123"; uses your default Dev Hub org:

   <%= config.bin %> <%= command.id %> --package 033... --installation-key password123